cambrad3/cambrad3.github.io/index.md

 Abvoe is an image of top rookies from 2017-2018 season and 2018-2019 season, including Atlanta Hawk's Trae Young.
 These rookies' career Winshares were predicted using rookie features via linear regression.
 Then their prediction was matched with a career winshare of players who have played 10 or more years in the NBA.
 If there were multiple matches, player in roughly the same position was picked (i.e. guard to guard).
 For Ben Simmons, Kevin Love as well as Amare Stoudemire were a match as it was interesting to see two "big mans" that Ben Simmons can potentially become.

 ### Conclusion
 For unsupervised learning, hierarhical clustering provides the best performance.
-For supervised learning, three models that were explored, linear regression, random forest, and gradient boosting, all provide similar performance.
+For supervised learning, three models that were explored, linear regression, random forest regressor, and gradient boosting, all provide similar performance.
 The top three important features from linear regression are rookie career winshare followed by rookie offensive box plus minus and rookie age.
+In addition, dimensionality reduction was done using LDA and its outputs were used as inputs for various models.
+However, this did not improve performance.

 ### Appendix
 #### Glossary of features